Mazzulla says Celtics need time to heal in wake of Udoka ban

 Center Robert Williams III played through pain throughout the playoffs last season just months removed from surgery to repair torn cartilage in his troublesome left knee.

 Now the fifth-year big man is expected to miss at least two months this season after undergoing another procedure on the same knee.
-He said Monday that he has no regrets about the decision to play.
+But he said Monday that he has no regrets about the decision to play.

 “I made the decision as a man to keep playing,” Williams said.
 “Regardless of the recurring injuries. … I bought into that decision.”